 This is a fascinating opportunity to observe our close relatives in the wild,

-This is a classic combination of three top quality safari locations staying at high quality safari camps throughout.
+A classic combination of three top safari locations staying at high-quality safari camps.

 - Visit a chimpanzee sanctuary at Ol Pejeta